GoogleCloudPlatform/cloud-foundation-fabric/modules/project-factory/README.md

 The project factory is configured via the `factories_config.projects_data_path` variable, and project files are also read from the hierarchy describe in the previous section when enabled.
 The YAML format mirrors the project module, refer to the [example](#example) below for actual examples of the YAML definitions.

-### Leveraging project defaults, merges, optionals
+### Factory-wide project defaults, merges, optionals

 In addition to the YAML-based project configurations, the factory accepts three additional sets of inputs via Terraform variables: